rkit/filemanager-yii2/README.md

 - Create thumbnails on the fly or after upload
 - Check the owner of a file
 - Storing information about a file in the database
-- Ability to use any component for working with images
+- Ability to use any component for working with files (resize, crop, etc)
 - Ability to change the way of storing files

 ## Introduction

-…
+The basic idea is that each file has an owner (model).
+After saving the model is verified that the file (or files) have link to the current model.

 ## Installation